Electric shock:

 for any injuries sustained during the electric shock.
 Follow medical advice and instructions

-for optimal recovery. - IN SHORT
+for optimal recovery.

 Electric shock represents a critical medical emergency and a significant risk in both domestic and workplace environments.
 It occurs when an electric current passes through the body, leading to a range of physiological reactions.
 The severity of an electric shock can vary widely, influenced by factors such as the voltage of the current, its path through the body, the duration of exposure, and the individual’s health condition.
 Understanding the nuances of electric shock, including its definition, types, symptoms, prevention strategies, and treatment methods, is crucial for safety and health.